facebook/docusaurus/docs/api-site-config.md

 `scrollToTopOptions` - Optional options configuration for the scroll to top button.
 You do not need to use this, even if you set `scrollToTop` to `true`; it just provides you more configuration control of the button.
 You can find more options [here](https://github.com/vfeskov/vanilla-back-to-top/blob/v7.1.14/OPTIONS.md).
 By default, we set the zIndex option to 100.

 `stylesheets` - Array of CSS sources to load.
+The values can be either strings or plain objects of attribute-value maps.
 The link tag will be inserted in the HTML head.

 `translationRecruitingLink` - URL for the `Help Translate` tab of language selection when languages besides English are enabled.
 This can be included you are using translations but does not have to be.